Clinics scramble to divert patients as states ban abortion

 Just the Pill, a nonprofit health organization that helps patients obtain abortion pills, is hitting the road.
 It has purchased two vans — one medication van and another where surgical abortions will be done — with plans to begin operating those vans by mid- to-late-July in Colorado.
 The idea is to be close to the borders of states that have restricted or outlawed abortion.

-Mississippi’s only abortion clinic, which is nicknamed the Pink House because of its bright pink paint job, is facing the prospect of closing if it loses its lawsuit that seeks to block a state law that makes most abortions illegal as of July 7.
+Mississippi’s only abortion clinic, which is nicknamed the Pink House because of its bright pink paint job, is facing closure if it loses its lawsuit that seeks to block a state law that makes most abortions illegal as of July 7.

 “We’re not giving up,” said the clinic’s owner, Diane Derzis, who plans to open a new abortion clinic called the Pink House West early next month in Las Cruces, New Mexico.
 “Women have always had abortions, no matter what it took.”